lee-x3/IOS101-Capstone-Project/README.md

   * User completes quick mood selection
   * User taps to expand for detailed journaling
   * Navigates to full journal entry screen for extended writing
-- [ ] Journal -> Entry Detail
+- [x] Journal -> Entry Detail
   * User taps on a past journal entry from the list
   * App fetches the complete entry with mood data
   * Navigates to entry detail screen showing full content and context
-- [ ] Insights -> Specific Time Period Analysis
+- [x] Insights -> Specific Time Period Analysis
-  * User taps on a specific week or day in the visualization
+  * User taps on a specific week or day in the visualization (added mock data only)
   * App generates detailed analysis for the selected period
   * Displays factors correlated with mood during that time
 - [x] Profile -> Settings Screens